Nivalyx/osu-wiki/wiki/Tournaments/CH/CHM_1/en.md

 3. Each player is free to select one warm-up beatmap.
 Picking beatmaps with questionable content is prohibited.
    - Warm-ups do not apply in the Qualifier lobbies.
 4. In a FreeMod pick, each player has to apply at least one mod to play the beatmap with.
 Allowed mods are EZ, HR, HD, or any possible combinations of the three mods.
-   - Players who opt to play with EZ in a FreeMod pick will have their final score on the corresponding beatmap multiplied by `x1.5`.
+   - Players who opt to play with EZ in a FreeMod pick are going to have their score on the corresponding beatmap multiplied by `x1.5`.
    - Playing a FreeMod pick without any mods applied is not allowed.
 5. The results of each match and any other relevant information regarding the match will be posted on the Discord server after the match has been concluded by the responsible referees.